Meatpacking District, Manhattan: Resurgence

 Beginning in the late 1990s, the Meatpacking District went through a transformation.
 High-end boutiques catering to young professionals and hipsters opened, including Diane von Fürstenberg, Christian Louboutin, Alexander McQueen, Stella McCartney, Barbour, Rubin & Chapelle, Theory, Ed Hardy, Puma, Moschino, ADAM by Adam Lippes, and an Apple Store; restaurants such as Pastis—which closed in 2014—and 5 Ninth; and nightclubs such as Tenjune.
 In 2004, New York magazine called the Meatpacking District "New York's most fashionable neighborhood".

 A catalyst for even greater transformation of the area was the opening in June 2009 of the first segment of the High Line linear park.
 A former elevated freight railroad built under the aegis of Robert Moses, it opened to great reviews in the District (and in Chelsea to the north) as a greenway modeled after Paris's Promenade Plantée.
 Thirteen months earlier, the Whitney Museum of American Art had announced that it would build a second home, designed by Renzo Piano, at 99 Gansevoort Street, just west of Washington Street and adjacent to the southernmost entrance to the High Line; and on May 1, 2015, the museum opened at this site.
 These were turning points in the changes experienced by the neighborhood over the first two decades of the 21st century, transforming it from a gritty manufacturing district into a bustling high-end retail, dining, and residential area, as documented by photographer Brian Rose in his 2014 book Metamorphosis.

+In 2021, during the COVID-19 pandemic, the outdoor theatre production Seven Deadly Sins was staged in the area.
+Each play was performed in an empty shopfront.
+Audience members used headsets to hear the sound and dialogue.
+Seven writers responded to a different deadly sin: MJ Kaufman; Ngozi Anyanwu, Thomas Bradshaw, Moisés Kaufman (who also directed the show), Jeffrey LaHoste, Ming Peiffer and Bess Wohl; the addressed the respective sins of pride, gluttony, sloth, greed, envy, wrath and lust.
+Variety reviewed the show as a "well-curated, innovative theatrical experience [that] stretches the limits of traditional performance".